moby/moby/contrib/man/md/docker-tag.1.md

    The image name.

 **TAG**
    The tag you are assigning to the image.
-This is often a version or other 'tag' to distinguish from other similarly named images.
+Though this is arbitrary it is recommended to be used for a version to disinguish images with the same name.
+Note that here TAG is a part of the overall name or "tag".

 # EXAMPLES

 ## Tagging an image

-Here is an example of renaming an image with the repository 'fedora', name 'httpd', and tag version1.0 :
+Here is an example of renaming an image (e.g. 0e5574283393) as "httpd" and tagging it into the "fedora" repository with "version1.0":

     docker tag 0e5574283393 fedora/httpd:version1.0